 Following mass temporary gym closures due to the coronavirus pandemic, some Americans have become accustomed to exercising at home, and Peloton is about to make the prospect more enticing with its slick new Apple TV app.
-People who subscribe to Peloton’s digital fitness program can now access live and on-demand workout classes via Apple TV, in addition to other devices such as the best smartphones.
+People who subscribe to Peloton’s digital fitness program can now access live and on-demand workout classes via Apple TV, in addition to other devices such as the best fitness trackers.

 Available workouts include yoga, strength training and bootcamp, as well as running - ideal if you own one of the best treadmills for walking and running indoors.
 While Peloton is famous for its world-class cardio bike, if you don’t own one you can still exercise along with the brand's indoor cycling classes using an alternative exercise bike.